i18next/i18next/source/content.md

 - Usage of namespaces: split needed translation in more than one file (to share them to other projects, eg. for buttons)
 - load resourcesfiles from static source or from a dynamic generated file
-- have a jquery function to translate all tags marked with a special attibute
+- have a jquery function to translate all tags marked with a __data-i18n__ attibute
 - have an option to post missing translations to the server
 - graceful fallback: if it doesn't find a translation in _en-US_ look first in _en_ befor taking value from fallback language
 - support for localstorage